axanim/auto-annotated-portfolio/content/pages/index.md

     subtitle: >-
       Get Ready to Revolutionize How You Participate—We’re here to guide you in using NDIS funds productively.
-With our help, you'll harness the power of AI to advocate for yourself and support each other in our thriving community.
+With our help, you'll harness the power of AI to advocate for yourself and support each other in our soon to be thriving community.
     styles:
       self:
         height: auto